Track your package

 Express transport in France since 1971

 The company France Express was founded in 1971 in Brittany, born from the initiative of the company Sotrab (a Breton transport company) associated with SFTC.
-Originally, the concept of France Express was based on an innovative twice-daily delivery service: as early as the summer of 1970, a client in the automotive sector requested to be delivered parts twice a day, which led Sotrab to set up a new twice-daily delivery service in the garages of Ille-et-Vilaine.
+Originally, the concept of France Express was based on an innovative twice-daily delivery service: in the summer of 1970, a client in the automotive sector requested to be delivered parts twice a day, which led Sotrab to set up a new twice-daily delivery service in the garages of Ille-et-Vilaine.
 Building on the success of this pilot project, France Express was officially launched in March 1971 as a joint venture equally owned by Sotrab and SFTC, in order to develop a national express transport network.

 During the 1970s, the France Express network expanded rapidly.
 By 1973, it covered 50 French departments, then 69 departments in 1976.
-The France Express brand was deployed via a system of local franchises: partner carriers in each new area operated under the common brand (for example 22 Express for Côtes-d'Armor or 35 Express for Ille-et-Vilaine), which facilitated rapid growth by combining local presence and national network.
+The France Express brand was deployed via a system of local franchises: partner carriers in each new area operated under the common brand (for example, 22 Express for Côtes-d'Armor or 35 Express for Ille-et-Vilaine), which facilitated rapid growth by combining local presence and national network.
 The expansion continued and, in 1982, France Express managed to serve the entire metropolitan territory, with at least one agency established in each department.
 Meanwhile, in 1977, the Calberson group (future Geodis) entered the capital by acquiring SFTC, thus marking the integration of France Express into the orbit of Geodis.

 In March 1982, France Express changed its legal status to become an Economic Interest Group (GIE).
 This model allows multiple regional carriers to unite within a single cooperative structure, sharing resources and expertise while maintaining decentralized management.
 The GIE France Express, whose governance is ensured by a management committee from the member companies, was renewed in 2021 for a period of 15 years.
 Over the decades, France Express has continuously modernized its infrastructure (for example, the inauguration of a mechanized sorting center in Corbas in 2009) and expanded its service offerings, consolidating its position among the leaders in express transport in France.

 Despite some misconceptions, France Express is not a subsidiary of the DPD group (GeoPost/La Poste) but actually belongs to the Geodis group, the logistics branch of SNCF.
 Therefore, there is no structural integration between France Express and DPD.
 DPD (formerly Dynamic Parcel Distribution) is a competing network specializing in the delivery of parcels under 30 kg and is part of the postal group La Poste via its subsidiary GeoPost.
-For its part, France Express operates independently under the aegis of Geodis, with a historically centered positioning on express shipments for professionals.
+For its part, France Express operates independently under the aegis of Geodis, with a historically focused positioning on express shipments for professionals.

-Main logistics services
+Main transport and logistics services

-- Parcel delivery: France Express ensures the pickup and rapid distribution of parcels of all sizes throughout the territory.
+• Parcel delivery: France Express ensures the pickup and rapid distribution of parcels of all sizes throughout the territory.
 This service is aimed at single or bulk shipments, with time options ranging from standard delivery (generally within one to two business days) to express shipping in a few hours for urgent parcels.

 The range of services offered by France Express allows it to adapt to both occasional emergencies and regular shipments, while ensuring a high level of service quality (reliability of deadlines, traceability, and security of shipments).